Skip to main content

 These commands are helpful when you want do debug issues related to your Portworx cluster.

-You can see an overview of the available service operations by running:
+You can see an overview of the available service operations by running the following command:

 /opt/pwx/bin/pxctl service --help